ltskinner/machine-learning/books/how_to_prove_it/3_PROOFS.md

   - the statement that remains to be proven
   - initially will be the `conclusion`, though may evolve several times through figuring out the proof
 - `modus ponens`
+  - if you know both P and $P \implies Q$ are true
+  - can conclude that Q must also be true
 - `modus tollens`
+  - if you know $P \implies Q$ is true and Q is false
+  - can conclude that P must also be balse

 ### 📏 Main Theorem Statements

 - `[Theorem Name]` [Plain language description]
+- just memorize `modus ponens` and `modus tollens`

 ### 💡 Core Takeaways